Woodlands Train Checkpoint: Train services

-The diesel powered Eastern and Oriental Express (E&O) has its southern terminus at Woodlands Train Checkpoint.
+The diesel powered Eastern & Oriental Express (E&O) has its southern terminus at Woodlands Train Checkpoint.
 The E&O is a luxury train that is run by Belmond Limited, the same operator of the Venice-Simplon Orient Express.
 From 1993 to 2021, the E&O has been used as a means of recreational travel between Singapore and Bangkok with stopovers at places of interest in Malaysia and Thailand.
-Since 2022, it has been suspended due to the Covid-19 pandemic.
+It was suspended in 2022 due to the COVID-19 pandemic.
 It resumed operations in February 2024 between Singapore and Malaysian venues.

 Transport connections

-Woodlands Train Checkpoint features both a domestic taxi stand and a domestic ride-hail (private hire cars) stand.
+The Woodlands Train Checkpoint features both a domestic taxi stand and a domestic ride-hailing (private hire cars) stand.

-Woodlands Train Checkpoint functions as a de facto domestic public bus stop, taxi stand and ride-hail stand (with much higher bus frequencies, bus seat availability and taxi availability) for the Woodlands Checkpoint, as all bus and taxi services that ply through Woodlands Checkpoint itself are fully cross-border transport services.
+The station functions as the de facto domestic public bus stop, taxi stand and ride-hailing stand (with much higher bus frequencies, bus seat availability and taxi availability) for the Woodlands Checkpoint, as all bus and taxi services that ply through the Woodlands Checkpoint itself are fully cross-border transport services.

 Public bus services

-The Woodlands Train Checkpoint is served by 7 local public bus services and a single cross-border public bus service through the bus stop (No. 46069), located adjacent to the pick-up point along Woodlands Centre Road.
-The bus services are linked to nearby public transport nodes with access to the Mass Rapid Transit.
+The station is served by 7 local public bus services and a single cross-border public bus service through the bus stop (No. 46069), located adjacent to the pick-up point along Woodlands Centre Road.
+The bus services are linked to nearby public transport nodes with access to Singapore's Mass Rapid Transit (MRT) network.

-Since 17 March 2019, bus service 913 (West Loop) was amended to serve Marsiling MRT Station and Woodlands Street 13, and no longer call along the bus stops along the northern stretch of Woodlands Centre Road, including Woodlands Train Checkpoint.
+Since 17 March 2019, bus service 913 (West Loop) was amended to serve and Woodlands Street 13, and no longer called at the bus stops along the northern stretch of Woodlands Centre Road, including the Woodlands Train Checkpoint.